-Just 50 days from the start of the Sochi Winter Olympics, we've announced our first contribution to the Russia Freedom Fund (www.russiafreedomfund.org) in the amount of $100,000.
+WASHINGTON – Just 50 days from the start of the Sochi Winter Olympics, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, announces its first contribution to the Russia Freedom Fund (www.russiafreedomfund.org) in the amount of $100,000.
 The announcement is featured in a video holiday card to the Russian LGBT community, compiling support and solidarity for their cause across social media.
 The video is set to singer/songwriter Ingrid Michaelson’s song “Blood Brothers.”

 The donation was made possible because individuals from around the world have joined HRC’s “Love Conquers Hate” campaign, which is raising awareness about the Russian government outlawing even modest support for LGBT equality.
 The campaign has been bolstered by participation from a diverse group of prominent celebrities, athletes and politicians with Matt Damon, Robin Thicke and Sarah Silverman joining the campaign this week.